Alethio36/mediastack/README.md

 1. **Final Steps and notes:**
-   - Ensure all services are connected and configured.
-   - Connect Prowlarr to all ARR apps.
+   - Ensure all services are connected and configured. make sure to connect Prowlarr to all ARR apps.
    - Leave ARR qBittorrent connection to localhost.
    - start scanning all libraries in jellyfin, sonarr, radarr, jellyseerr.
 This may take a substantial amount of time.
 As in several days depending on your pcs power. please save this step for the very last.
-   - perhaps run a dns leak check from `installer.sh` just to make sure
+   - perhaps run a final dns leak check from `installer.sh` just to make sure